rogerwiklund/jti-tig/README.md

 ## JTI-TIG
-This repo contains a bash script that will install and configure Telegraf, InfluxDB and Grafana.
-A pre-built dashboard is
+This repo contains a bash script that will install and configure Telegraf, InfluxDB and Grafana for the official repos.
+A pre-build Grafan Dashboard is provided that to monitor Streaming Telemetry from Juniper devices.

-- Telegraf latest
+- Telegraf-latest
 - InfluxDB 1.8.x
-- Grafana Enterprise latest
+- Grafana Enterprise-latest

-I have not selected InfluxDB 2.x because it uses the Flux query language and Grafana has no suppport for this using the query builder.
+InfluxDB 1.8 is used because 2.x uses the Flux query language and Grafana has no suppport for this using the query builder.
 When InfluxDB 3.0 community edition is released I will update this script to use 3.0 instead which uses SQL.

 ## Requirements